S203932/AARC3-WP4-Policy-Registration-API/README.md

     - email - email of the contact
 - description - a short description of the policy, might contain a "#" to show the language code.
 Possible of multiple description versions due to language difference
 - id - string containing the URI of the identifier for the policy
-- includes_policy_uris - list of policy URI's that are included in this policy and therefore implicitly fulfilled.
+- includes_policy_uris - list of policy URIs that are included in this policy and therefore implicitly fulfilled.
 - notice_refresh_period - number of seconds after which this same notice has to be presented again to the same user
 - policy_class - string from the limitative enumeration (‘purpose’, ‘acceptable-use’, ‘conditions’, ’sla’, ’privacy’).
 It may include a "#" to indicate jurisdiction, though only for policy_class type "privacy".
 - policy_url - URL of the documentation of conditions and policies